-Leave up to five (5) days shall be granted with pay on request of the employee in the event of death and/or serious illness of a parent, wife, husband, brother, sister, child, grandparent, mother-in-law, father-in-law, step parent, common-law spouse, step child, step grandparent, sister-in-law, grandchild or and-brother-in-law.
+Leave up to five (5) days shall be granted with pay on request of the employee in the event of death of a parent, wife, husband, brother, sister, child, grandparent, mother-in-law, father-in-law, step parent, common-law spouse, step child, step grandparent, sister-inlaw, grandchild or brother-in-law.
 The Board shall give reasonable consideration to special requests regarding persons outside the immediate family or extended time under special circumstances and any time approved shall be taken as either vacation or leave without pay.